Nathan Knorr: Organizational adjustments

-From October 1, 1972, adjustments began in the oversight of the congregations of Jehovah's Witnesses.
-The writing of Aid to Bible Understanding led to a new understanding of the Bible's mention of elders and "older men" and seems to have been the catalyst for the denomination to adjust its organizational structure.)
-A revision to the Watchtower Society's organizational manual in 1972 explained, "it is noteworthy that the Bible does not say that there was only one 'older man', one overseer, in each congregation.
+From October 1, 1972, there were adjustments in the oversight of the congregations of Jehovah's Witnesses.
+The writing of Aid to Bible Understanding led to a new understanding of the Bible's references to elders and "older men" and seems to have been the catalyst for the denomination to adjust its organizational structure.
+A revision to the Watch Tower Society's organizational manual in 1972 explained, "it is noteworthy that the Bible does not say that there was only one 'older man', one overseer, in each congregation.
 Rather, it indicates that there were a number of such."

 There would no longer be one congregation servant, or overseer, but a body of elders and ministerial servants.
 One elder would be designated chairman, but all the elders would have equal authority and share the responsibility for making decisions.

-Later, the chairmanship of the Governing Body was affected, rotating in alphabetical order.
-In December 1975, leadership of the Jehovah's Witnesses passed from the president of the Watch Tower Society to the Governing Body of Jehovah's Witnesses.
-Beginning January 1, 1976, the Governing Body formed several committees to oversee publishing, writing, teaching, service and personnel.
+The chairmanship of the Governing Body was also impacted.
+In December 1975, authority over Jehovah's Witnesses passed from the president of the Watch Tower Society to the Governing Body of Jehovah's Witnesses.
+Beginning January 1976, the Governing Body formed several committees to oversee publishing, writing, teaching, service and personnel.
 Knorr worked with the new arrangement, until illness shortly before his death forced his move from the world headquarters in Brooklyn, New York.
 Following Knorr's death in June 1977, Frederick William Franz succeeded him as corporation president.

 Death

-Knorr died on June 8, 1977 from a cerebral tumor while receiving hospice care at an extension of world headquarters, Watchtower Farms in Wallkill, New York.
+Knorr died on June 8, 1977, from a cerebral tumor while under hospice care at Watchtower Farms in Wallkill, New York.